Office of Institutional Research

 Institutional Research services include: assisting other members of the College community who want to conduct institutional studies or need assistance in developing research techniques; providing raw and summary data to administrators, faculty, staff and other stakeholders; participating in the compilation, analysis, and presentation of research studies; providing expertise in assessment techniques and the development of student learning outcomes; offering assistance in the design and development of survey instruments; and offering expertise related to SACSCOC standards and requirements.

 As the central evaluation and data collection arm of Barton College, the mission of the Office of Institutional Research is to progressively contribute to the strategic planning, policy formulation, and decision-making processes of the college by advancing and providing timely and accurate quantitative and qualitative information, analyses, and summary reports in support of overall institutional effectiveness, mission attainment, quality enhancement, and accountability.

-Barton College routinely evaluates student achievement using a variety of measurements including retention rates, graduation rates, number of degrees awarded, and job placement rates.
-In addition, the institution annually examines its program learning outcomes, state licensing examination rates, National Survey of Student Engagement results, and the Collegiate Learning Assessment results.
-Learn more about our institutional metrics.
+The institution annually examines its program learning outcomes, state licensing examination rates, National Survey of Student Engagement results, and the Collegiate Learning Assessment results.

 Institutional Review Board